GordonYuan/Recipix/backend/README.md

 ## Overview
 The database is located in the backend/database directory.
 In this directory, there exists a schema.

-## Dependencies
-To initialize the database, you must have sqlite3 installed.
-To do so, you can run:
-`sudo apt-get install sqlite3`

 ## Database
 Initially in the repo, the database should exist by itself already, populated with synthetic data.